slatter666/knickknack/readme.md

 ## AIGC Knickknack
 Here I will create some interesting AIGC projects, each directory contains a project.
 If you like it, please give me a star, thanks

-There are mainly four kinds of projects, I'll keep updating
+There are mainly four kinds of projects, all of them are written using pytorch lightning, I'll keep updating

 ### 1. Generating Image
 - [use VAE to generate handwriting numbers](VAE_MNIST)